 “Around the world, women are not full partners in driving the creation of new technology that will define their lives.
 This is not good for women and not good for the world….Women need to assume their rightful place at the table creating the technology of the future.”

 — Anita Borg

 Anita believed what research has now proven to be true: Organizations that actively include women benefit from increased innovation and better bottom line results.
-She proposed that that technology will solve more of the world’s problems when more women are involved in imagining and building it.
+She proposed that technology will solve more of the world’s problems when more women are involved in imagining and building it.

 A Legacy of Leadership